 Within the very wide range of services that we provide to family offices, some examples are:

 - Dispute resolution;

 Wiggin Osborne Fullerlove is globally renowned for its work in the area of advising on and creating family charters and constitutions.
 We have extensive experience advising family offices, trustees, families and individual family members on creating bespoke agreements that can form an integral part of intergenerational planning involving family businesses and wealth.

-Wiggin Osborne Fullerlove has over 45 years of experience working with family-owned businesses and individuals, particularly in connection with the succession and governance issues that family businesses face in times of transition.
+Throughout our history, Wiggin Osborne Fullerlove has developed and used a wealth of experience working with family-owned businesses and individuals, particularly in connection with the succession and governance issues that family businesses face in times of transition.

 Our lawyers combine their expertise in corporate, commercial, succession and governance fields to provide expert advice to family businesses and to assist owner-managers with the transition of businesses between generations.